r06527065/brentoil/README.md

 # brentoil
-try to predict the price of etf_brentoil
+Try to predict the price of etf_brentoil